ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/Step_03___Renaming_And_MergingIntoOneTable/README.md

 | `subfolder_name_part_1`    | The name of the Part 1 folder in this case `Part_1___RenamingRelevantColumnsPerSampleTSV"`    |
 | `subfolder_name_part_2`    | The name of the Part 2 subfolder that you want in this case `"Part_2___MergedSamplesIntoOneTable"`.
 This will be the folder created in the `output_directory_path` folder for your outputs.    |

 2) Edit the bash script (found in the `Part_2___MergingAllSampleTSVsIntoOneTable` directory) used to execute the Rscript.
 It requires one path in the variable `RSCRIPT_DIR` which is the path to the directory containing the R script.
-After the `Rscript` command you need to put the name of the R script in this case `Part_2___Rscript_MergingAllTSVsIntoOneTable.R`.
+After the `Rscript` command you need to put the name of the R script.
 3) Run the bash script and this bash script will execute the R script.